WaleedFarooq51/Dual-Stream-Top-View-Person-Re-Identification/README.md

 #### Prepare Custom Dataset

 - If you want to prepare your own custom dataset, you need to run `python process_dataset.py` to prepare the dataset, the training data will be stored in ".npy" format.
-- After the data is stored in ".npy" format, you need to define the data path in `config.py`.
+- After the data is stored in ".npy" format, you need to define the data path in `config.py` before training or testing.

 ### 3. Training